Hydroelectric power in New Zealand: Proposed projects

-Other proposals, at various planning stages, include schemes on the Matakitaki, Matiri, Waimakariri, Clutha, Kaituna and the Gowan Rivers.
+Other proposals, at various planning stages, include schemes on the Mātakitaki, Matiri, Waimakariri, Clutha, Kaituna and the Gowan Rivers.

 In 2011, the New Zealand Energy Strategy (NZES) and New Zealand Energy Efficiency and Conservation Strategy (NZEECS) were developed by the government to establish the main priorities of future hydroelectric power development.
 In 2016, the electric vehicle program was implemented.
 This program aims to double the number of electric vehicles used each year, with a target of 64,000 electric cars by 2021.

+NZ battery project

+The International Energy Agency's (IEA) 2023 Energy Policy Review of New Zealand details the commencement of the NZ Battery Project by the New Zealand government in 2020, targeting the enhancement of energy reliability amid reduced hydroelectric power generation during low-rainfall periods, or "dry years".
+This initiative aims to address the challenges posed by New Zealand's substantial dependence on hydropower, which, while supplying over 80% of the country's electricity, faces operational issues during dry spells due to limited storage capacity.
+The project aligns with New Zealand's goal of achieving a 100% renewable electricity supply and advancing its decarbonization efforts.
+In this context, it assesses several energy storage options, including the Lake Onslow pumped hydro project.

 Environmental issues

 There has been opposition to hydroelectric power on environmental grounds for many decades.

 The first nationwide environmental campaign in New Zealand was opposition to raising Lake Manapouri for a power station to supply electricity to the Tiwai Point Aluminium Smelter.
 The Save Manapouri Campaign was a success and the power station was built without raising the level of the lake outside of its natural range.

 The highly endangered black stilt, which nests on the braided rivers beds of the South Island, is threatened by changes in river flows as a result of new hydro dams and changes in flow regimes for existing dams.
 The Upper Waitaki Power Development posed a threat to the black stilt habitat and a programme was set up to lessen the threats.

 Because of opposition to new HEP stations New Zealand's demand for increased power has been met from coal and gas fired power stations.
 Engineers have fine tuned some HEP stations such as at Tokaanu to increase output by 20% with the same water use.